 Buick has a long history of innovative engineering, handsomely conservative styling, and premium luxury at below-premium prices.
 Lucerne follows these Buick traditions.

 Chrome trim is kept to a minimum.
-The only stylistic link to Buicks of old is the row of small portholes on each of the front fenders.
-They are also the only clue to what's under the hood: the V6-powered Lucerne gets three portholes on each side while V8-powered models get four on each side.
+Beside the grille, the only stylistic link to Buicks of old is the row of small portholes on each of the front fenders.
+They are also the only clue to what's under the hood: the V6-powered CX and CXL get three portholes on each side while the V8-powered Super gets four on each side.
 Flashback to the Fifties, when more powerful Buicks had more holes.
 They didn't serve any real function then and do not today, but we still like them.

 The Lucerne Super is distinguished by a larger grille that cuts deeper into the front bumper and features fewer, thicker vertical bars.
 These grille bars turn sharply inward at the top, giving more definition to the waterfall effect.
-Below the new grille, the look is more familiar, with twin lower air intakes accentuated by chrome slashes that seem to point to the outboard foglights, very much like last year's CXS.
+Below the new grille, the look is more familiar, with twin lower air intakes accentuated by chrome slashes that seem to point to the outboard foglights.

-The smaller main grille of the CX and CXL is finer in texture, and the twin lower air intakes on these models hide behind horizontal grillwork cut into the lower bumper.
+The smaller main grille of the CX and CXL is finer in texture, and is now chrome on the CXL as well as the CX.
+The twin lower air intakes on these models hide behind horizontal grillwork cut into the lower bumper.